codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 * `cf-sign`

-## Additional Configurations
+## Additional configuration

-After you install Codefresh, these are some day-2 operations that you should follow.
+After you install Codefresh, these are post-installation operations that you should follow.

-### Selectively enable SSO providers
+### Selectively enable SSO provider for account
 As a Codefresh administrator, you can select the providers you want to enable for SSO in your organization, for both new and existing accounts.
 You can always renable a provider when needed.